 The FOCE system provides researchers with the best of both worlds—the ability to precisely manipulate experimental conditions while incorporating the complexities and variability of a natural community.
 As the researchers wrote in their recent paper, “These advantages make FOCE an ideal approach to help address current gaps in understanding of ocean acidification impacts, including long-term and multi-stressor effects.”

-Over a decade later the initial circular design for FOCE was tested in MBARI’s indoor test tank, the FOCE system has evolved into a powerful and versatile tool that is being used globally to expand our knowledge of ocean acidification and how oceanic ecosystems may react to future conditions.
+Over a decade later from the initial circular design for FOCE that was tested in MBARI’s indoor test tank, the FOCE system has evolved into a powerful and versatile tool that is being used globally to expand our knowledge of ocean acidification and how oceanic ecosystems may react to future conditions.
 This ability to gain a long-term, community-based view has revealed new, unexpected findings that have challenged what scientists thought they knew, and sparked more questions that need to be explored.

 The new paper describes four different FOCE experiments in a wide variety of habitats.
 It also summarizes the findings and limitations of each experiment.